<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 You owe it to your prospects to be available to them where, when, and how they want to be helped.
 That means online.
 No exceptions.

-Your prospects want you to be online, sharing helpful content, and being available when they want the information and solutions they are searching for.
+Your prospects want you to be online, share helpful content, and be available when they want the information and solutions they seek.

 I shouldn't even have to say this, but over 95% of B2B buying journeys start with an Internet search.